When the weather turns warm, it's great to be active outside. But when it gets really hot and humid, be careful.

 - See a doctor, particularly if the person has nausea or vomiting.

 A severe heat illness (heatstroke) may cause signs and symptoms such as a core temperature greater than 104 degrees, nausea, seizures, confusion and disorientation.
 Unconsciousness and coma are also possible.
-Heatstroke can sometimes occur without any preceding signs or symptoms of heat illness.
+Heatstroke can sometimes occur without preceding signs or symptoms of heat illness.

 Heatstroke is a medical emergency.
 If someone has symptoms, the AAOS recommends calling 911 and trying to cool the person by removing as much clothing as possible, submerging them in an ice bath and putting ice packs on the armpits, groin and neck.
 You should keep trying to cool the person until help arrives.